Washington emblazons defiant 'Black Lives Matter' sign near White House

 Bowser and Trump are at odds over the president’s use of federal law enforcement agencies and military police to break up a protest on Monday night so he could have a photo op outside a church near the White House.

-At a Thursday news conference, Bowser said: “We want troops from out-of-state, out of Washington, D.C.”
+“We want troops from out-of-state, out of Washington, D.C.,” Bowser said at a news conference on Thursday.

-On Friday, the city also installed a street sign for Black Lives Matter Plaza at the intersection of H and 16th Streets, where the St. John’s Episcopal Church that Trump visited is situated.
+On Friday, the city also installed a street sign for Black Lives Matter Plaza at the intersection of H and 16th Streets, site of the St. John’s Episcopal Church where Trump, holding a Bible, stood for his photo op.

 Using rollers and buckets of yellow paint, with brushes to finesse the edges of the letters, a group of people - men and women, of different races and ages, some wearing roller blades, some work boots - painted the street.
-Many were sweating under the warm Washington sun.
+Many were sweating under the warm sun.

-Trump, buffeted by the economic blow of the coronavirus pandemic and protests on Friday again said he had advised some state governors to call in the National Guard in order “to dominate the streets.”
+Trump, buffeted by the economic blow of the coronavirus pandemic and protests, on Friday again said he had advised some state governors to call in the National Guard.

 “Don’t be proud.
 Get the job done.
 You’ll end up doing much better in the end, calling the National Guard.
 Call me,” Trump said in remarks at the White House.